-Yoko Isobe (Ms.)
+Yoko Isobe (Ms.) disabilities as well as APCD colleagues who welcomed me from the Hello everyone.

-Hello everyone.
 My name is Yoko Isobe, the new JICA Expert on Networking & Collaboration and Human Resource Development.
 For the past 3 years, I was working in the JICA Headquarters.
 My major is Special Needs Education for children with intellectual disabilities; I completed my Master and Ph.D in Inclusive Education in the UK.
-I wish to dedicate myself to further develop an inclusive society for all in the Asia and Pacific region with many passionate leaders with disabilities as well as APCD colleagues who welcomed me from the first day at APCD.
+I wish to dedicate myself to further develop an inclusive society for